Belgian Royal Family – July Events

 July 30th, Princess Claire, Prince Laurent, Princess Louise, Prince Nicolas and Prince Aymeric were lucky enough to attend the Belgian premiere of ‘The Smurfs’movie at Kinepolis in Brussels.Filed under Austrian Royals, Belgian Royals

-Tagged Albert II of Belgium, Austria-Este, King Philippe, Military Training, Music, Premiere, Prince Joachim of Belgium, Prince Laurent, Princess Claire of Belgium, Queen Mathilde, Queen Paola, The Duchess of Brabant, Theatre.
+Tagged Albert II of Belgium, House of Austria-Este, King Philippe of the Belgians, Military Training, Music, Premiere, Prince Joachim of Belgium, Prince Laurent of Belgium, Princess Claire of Belgium, Queen Mathilde of the Belgians, Queen Paola of Belgium, The Duchess of Brabant, Theatre.